trustification/source-distributed/README.md

 This will use Sigstore's ephemeral keys (keyless) feature to generate a keypair that will then be used to sign the in-toto artifacts.
 The artifacts will be stored in [sscs/in-toto/artifacts/branch](./sscs/in-toto/artifacts) depending on the current branch.
+These files should be checked in and they will later be used when verifying.

 ### Verifying
-To verify a project we need to specify which dependency from Cargo.toml that we want to verify:
+To verify a project we need to specify which dependency from Cargo.toml that is to be verified:
 ```console
 $ cargo in-toto-verify -- -d source-distributed
 ```